Calculate University Aggregate in Pakistan (2026 Formulas + Major Universities)

 Step 5: Add all obtained percentages

-Now just add the above percentages and you will get your aggregate or merit percentage:
+Now just add the above percentages to get aggregated merit percentage:

 Your final aggregate is 71.69%, meaning your merit position depends on how other applicants score relative to you.